 - You may need to notarize these forms and send out copies of your ID along with the form.

-After this, the virtual address for LLC of yours or the PO box should be up and running in a short period.
+After this, the virtual business address for LLC of yours or the PO box should be up and running in a short period.

 If you get this out of the way, you might want to consider getting a virtual office to help your business operate smoothly.
 Virtual offices also make it easy for remote teams to work efficiently.